Nonprofit Impact Reports: Maine Nonprofits at Work

 Adding Up Impact Report 2019

-Nonprofits are vital to the economy and our quality of life.
-They:
+Nonprofits are vital to Maine’s economy and quality of life.
+This report shows:

-- Contribute approximately $12 billion dollars per year to the economy through wages paid, retail and wholesale purchases, and professional services contracted.
+- Contribute more than $12 billion dollars per year to the economy through wages paid, retail and wholesale purchases, and professional services contracted.

-- Pay $4.7 billion annually in wages, which translates to approximately $271 million in personal income tax revenue.
+- Pay $4.7 billion annually in wages, which translates to an estimated $271 million in personal income tax revenue.